simeononsecurity/simeononsecurity.ch/content/articles/building-a-secure-home-network/index.en.md

 #### Enabling Network Encryption

 **Network encryption** is the process of encoding data that is transmitted between devices on your network to prevent unauthorized access.
 The most common form of network encryption is **WPA2 or WPA3**, which provides a secure connection between your devices and your Wi-Fi network.
-However, it's important to note that older devices may not support WPA3, so you may need to use WPA2 or another encryption method for those devices.
+However, note that older devices may not support WPA3, so you may need to use WPA2 or another encryption method for those devices.

 In addition to using network encryption, you should also consider **disabling any unused network protocols** on your devices.
 For example, if you're not using IPv6, you should disable it on your devices to reduce the attack surface of your network.
 Additionally, you should consider **changing the default login credentials** on your network devices to prevent unauthorized access.